A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Ka-Bar Kukri Machete

-By our rating this is one of the best machetes around, Ka-Bar has really delivered a gorgeous product.
+By our rating, this is one of the best machetes around; Ka-Bar has delivered a gorgeous product.
 It is made from 1085 carbon steel with a black epoxy powder coating.

 The rubberized Kraton handle fits well in your hand.
 Just be warned that the Kraton can cause blisters, so wear gloves when doing heavy-duty tasks.

-The only mild complaint I can have about the Ka-bar Kukri is that its sheath is a bit awkward to carry.
+My only mild complaint about the Ka-bar Kukri is that its sheath is a bit awkward to carry.
 The sheath does have a belt loop and end loops, but it still doesn’t sit well.
-Considering the low price though, I can’t complain too much.
+Considering the low price, though, I can’t complain too much.

-Kukris aren’t as strong as a bolo, but they do a good job of chopping and cleaning small branches.
-At 17” total length with handle, the Ka-Bar Kukri is a great campsite companion.
+Kukris aren’t as strong as a bolo, but they do a good job chopping and cleaning small branches.
+At 17″ total length with handle, the Ka-Bar Kukri is a great campsite companion.

 Pros